tomcl/issie/README.md

 # Issie - an Interactive Schematic Simulator with Integrated Editor

 Issie (Interactive Schematic Simulator with Integrated Editor) is an application for digital circuit design and simulation.
 It is targeted at students and hobbyists that want to get a grasp of Digital Electronics concepts in a simple and fun way.
 Issie is designed to be beginner-friendly and guide the users toward their goals via clear error messages and visual clues.

-The application is was initially developed by Marco Selvatici, as a Final Year Project.

-The interactive waveform simulator was developed by Edoardo Santi over a Summer UROP.

-The new draw block was taken from the HLP 2021 Team 4 and improved upon by Joanna Merrick as a Final Year Project

-It is currently being maintained and developed by Tom Clarke (owner).
+Issie is developed and actively used in teaching at Imperial College London.

-If you are just interested in using the application, jump to the [Getting Started](#getting-started) section.
-For more info about the project, read on.
+* If you are just interested in using the application, jump to the [Getting Started](#getting-started) section.
+* If you want user documentation and news go to the [web pages](https://tomcl.github.io/issie/).

+For more technical info about the project, read on.
 This documentation is partly based on the excellent [VisUAL2](https://github.com/ImperialCollegeLondon/Visual2) documentation, given the similarity in the technology stack used.

 ## Introduction

 For the Issie website go [here](https://tomcl.github.io/issie/).
-The website is written in HTML and styled with CSS.

 The application is mostly written in F#, which gets transpiled to JavaScript via the [Fable](https://fable.io/) compiler.
 [Electron](https://www.electronjs.org/) is then used to convert the developed web-app to a cross-platform application.
 [Electron](electronjs.org) provides access to platform-level APIs (such as access to the file system) which would not be available to vanilla browser web-apps.